 There were plenty of “herbal teas” or teas that were made with ingredients other than “real tea”.
 Can’t sleep?
 Feeling overwrought?
 Need to feel more calm?
 Is it Winter or Spring?
 There appeared to be a tea devised just for that feeling or occasion.
 I found the flavours of some of these teas a challenge.
 Really not something I’d go back to.
 On the other hand, Clipper’s fruity infusions are full of flavour.
 I am a big fan of their Very Berry, but was pleased to discover others including lemon, ginger and pepper.
 Of course Clipper also have a range of black and green teas.

-The display of Basilur teas was admired by everyone.
+Basilur teas were admired by everyone.
 I’d never seen such a beautiful display of tea caddies of many hues and shapes and were very covetable.
 The teas are sourced in Sri Lanka and cost from a very reasonable £5.